ThatChillGuy/update_scanner/README.md

 ## Features

 - **Comprehensive Software Update Detection**: Scans all installed software on your Windows system and checks for available updates
+- **GitHub API Integration**: Automatically checks GitHub repositories for the latest releases of supported software
 - **Driver Update Detection**: Identifies outdated drivers that might affect system performance and stability
 - **Clean, Intuitive Interface**: Displays results in an organized, tabbed interface for easy navigation
 - **Actionable Results**: Double-click on items with available updates to open the relevant update page or launcher